galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 This section provides a number of exercises that require you to combine one or more of the techniques you learned in this tutorial.
 This is a great place to start if you want to practice your data manipulation skills!

-- TODO: shortest athlete (couldnt ansswer with only sort tool)
+- TODO: shortest athlete (couldnt answer with only sort tool, also need to filter out empty lines)
+  TODO: number of unique athletes who received silver medals during the 2018 olympics

 > ### {% icon question %} Exercise: sort by height
 >